Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 ### DefaultAzureCredential

-`DefaultAzureCredential` is appropriate for most applications which will run in the Azure Cloud because it combines common production credentials with development credentials. `DefaultAzureCredential` attempts to authenticate via the following mechanisms in this order, stopping when one succeeds:
+`DefaultAzureCredential` is appropriate for most applications which will run in Azure because it combines common production credentials with development credentials. `DefaultAzureCredential` attempts to authenticate via the following mechanisms, in this order, stopping when one succeeds:

 >Note: `DefaultAzureCredential` is intended to simplify getting started with the library by handling common
 >scenarios with reasonable default behaviors.
 Developers who want more control or whose scenario